emrahcom/eparto-virtual-phone/README.md

 Eparto Virtual Phone is a Chrome extension for [Galaxy](https://github.com/emrahcom/galaxy) users.
-It allows users to use their browser like a virtual phone without having to leave the browser or use additional devices.
+It allows users to use their browser as a virtual phone without having to leave the browser or use additional devices.
 It is a simple and efficient way to make and receive calls directly from the web browser.

 ### Features